Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Earnest Grunge
 Earnest Grunge, or Earny, is a jolly dwarf with black greying hair, a few missing teeth, and a beer belly.

+## Charlotte Augustine
+Charlotte Augustine is a drow elf.